xpnteam/xpnet/README.md

 You should consider using constructs like the async/await keywords in C#, rather than directly working with Threads.
 Threaded operation is beyond the scope of this documentation, but it is not discouraged for those who know what they're doing.
+Contributions that provide high-level (but performant) Task- or queue-based asynchronous capabilities that work well in the X-Plane environment (i.e., that make it easy to do asynchronous operations in a plugin) would be welcomed.